HallaSurvivor/Blog/_posts/2022-07-16-efficient-embedding-followup.md

 ---

-After the long and arduous process of writing my previous posts on homotpy theories and $\infty$-categories, it's nice to go back to a relaxed post based on an [mse question][1] I answered the other day.
+After the long and arduous process of writing my previous posts on homotopy theories and $\infty$-categories, it's nice to go back to a relaxed post based on an [mse question][1] I answered the other day.
 Nature is healing ^_^.